-Footage vs. Footage, hosted by journalist Andrey Cherkassov, is a show about the news – and the people who make it.
+Footage vs. Footage, hosted by Russian journalist Andrey Cherkassov, is a show about the news – and the people who make it.
 This media literacy program mines the week’s top international stories, dissecting fake news and sensationalized stories, and helping the viewer learn the difference between unintentional mistakes and conscious manipulation.
 Footage vs. Footage examines stories from all possible angles and sources – and lets you be the judge.

-For years, Timur Olevskiy was one of Russia’s most compelling independent reporters.
+For years, Timur Olevsky was one of Russia’s most compelling independent reporters.
 Now he brings his signature style to a nightly live talk show focused on the day’s most important developments – from Russia, Ukraine, and the world.
 Join Timur and his team of seasoned correspondents for exclusive interviews, unexpected guests, riveting debate, and a wide range of views on the vital issues of the day.
-The Timur Olevskiy Hour is best way to make sense of it all at the end of your working day.
+The Timur Olevsky Hour is best way to make sense of it all at the end of your working day.

 The daily news program Current Time is all that you need to know about the top international and regional news of the day.
 With dozens of correspondents in the field, Current Time provides accurate and balanced fact-based information, gives voice to all parties, and offers a full range of opinions and insight on contentious issues.
 Current Time strives to stand out from local media options by covering topics that official media in a number of countries frequently seek to bypass.
-Hosted by Kristina Suvorina and Sergei Dorofeyev.
+Hosted by Kristina Suvorina.